mozilla/bedrock/docs/testing.rst

   environment.
 These tests are run automatically as part of our CI deployment process against dev, stage, and prod.
 Playwright tests are run against Firefox, Chromium, and Webkit headless browsers for cross-engine coverage.
+- `Axe`_ tests are used to test for accessibility issues on key pages.
+These tests are not run as part of our CI deployment process as they can contain a lot of information, but instead run once per day via a GitHub action against dev.
+Axe tests are run via Playwright as a subset of tests using the ``@a11y`` tag.
+Accessibility issues are reported in the GitHub action output, which can be downloaded and reviewed.
 - `Selenium`_ tests are bedrock's older, legacy integration test suite, which will eventually be replaced by Playwright.
 These tests are run against Firefox, Chrome, and Internet Explorer (via a mix of both a local Selenium Grid and Sauce Labs) as part of our CI pipeline, and